image of popular travel destinations

 Reminders from Collective travellers

-- Tickets: Get the Jordan Pass online, covers visa and main attractions including Petra.
+- Tickets: Get the Jordan Pass online, it covers Jordan tourist visa and many of the main attractions, including Petra.
+It saves you money versuses buying each attraction individually, even if you just want to do Petra.

-- Etiquette: Dress modestly; accept tea when offered; always greet with “Salam alaykum.
+- Etiquette: Dress modestly; greet with “Salam alaykum".

 - Food Tips: Mansaf (national dish), hummus with olive oil, and Bedouin zarb (meat cooked under sand) are must-tries